ljsinclair/ljsinclair/reviews/the-power-of-the-doctor.md

 > Thankfully, Cinders' contract is up, so you've hired an earlier employee in the hope the mob will be appeased.
 That'll give you a year to work out what to do when the next contractor picks up the broom...

-And now, thanks to decisions made by showrunner Russell T. Davies for the regeneration scene, it seems all their dreams have come true.

 ### Splitting quantums?

 As part of The Master's dastardly plot, he forces the 13th Doctor to regenerate not only with his appearance but his memories.
 For a while it looks like The Doctor is dead.